NCAS-CMS/um-training/practicals/source/working-with-suites.rst

 .. note: As we are simply viewing an existing suite that is owned by someone else, you, by default, will not be able to commit any changes to the repository.

-.. note:: You can also checkout a suite by highlighting it and then clicking the :guilabel:`Checkout` button on the toolbar.
+.. note:: You can also checkout a suite by highlighting it and then clicking the :guilabel:`Checkout` button on the toolbar or by running ``rosie checkout <suiteid>`` on the puma2 command-line.

 Other useful features
 ^^^^^^^^^^^^^^^^^^^^^